How To Become A Home Inspector In Massachusetts: 6 Steps

 How to become a home inspector in Massachusetts

-A career as a home inspector in Massachusetts can be a fruitful pursuit as long as you complete the required processes and training.
-While pretty straightforward, the process will require you to complete 75 hours of course instruction in addition to at least 100 home inspections.
-Once you have earned your license, you also need to complete 12 hours of continued education every year.
+A career as a home inspector in Massachusetts can be fruitful if you complete the required processes and training.
+While pretty straightforward, the process will require you to complete 75 hours of course instruction and at least 100 home inspections.
+Once you have earned your license, you must complete 12 hours of continued education annually.
 To help you get started, we’ve outlined the six steps you need to take to earn your Massachusetts home inspector’s license.

 What You Should Know Before Becoming A Home Inspector In Massachusetts

-Unlike many other states, Massachusetts requires that all prospective home inspectors work as a home inspector Associate for at least 1 year before beginning their official practice.
-During this time, you must complete and document at least 100 home inspections in order to qualify to earn your official license.
+Unlike many other states, Massachusetts requires all prospective home inspectors to work as a home inspector Associate for at least one year before beginning their official practice.
+During this time, you must complete and document at least 100 home inspections to qualify to earn your official license.

 Massachusetts Home Inspector License Requirements

-In order to become a home inspector in Massachusetts, and be legally compensated for providing services, you must meet the following requirements:
+To become a home inspector in Massachusetts and be legally compensated for providing services, you must meet the following requirements:

 High School Diploma Or GED